MPAS-Dev/compass/docs/users_guide/landice/suites.rst

 The ``calving_dt_convergence`` test suite runs timestep convergence tests for calving physics for a number of different model meshes, calving laws, and velocity solver options.
-The tests with "none" velocity solver use data velocity fiels, and each take 5-10 minutes.
-The tests with FO velocity solver each take a few hours and one may prefer to run them in individual jobs (which is why they are listed last in the test suite).
+The tests with "none" velocity solver use data velocity fields, and collectively take about 15 minutes.
+The tests with FO velocity solver each take about 100 minutes and one may prefer to run them in individual jobs (which is why they are listed last in the test suite).
 Each test generates a .png image summarizing the results.
 The suite includes:

 .. code-block:: none